 If the Forum requests it, a distribution from the Board Designated Endowment Fund will be made if the Forum's cash reserves total less than six months of estimated operating expenses.
 At such time, the spendable amount will be that percentage of the total Fund which the DCEF would consider available for spending from the overall DCEF under the spending policies then in effect.
 Any portion of the spendable amount not distributed in any year shall be added to the principal of the Forum's Board Designated Endowment Fund.
 The Forum may decide to withdraw a portion of or the entire amount of the Fund from the DCEF, in which case such amount will be deposited in the Forum operating account.
 The Forum President or Chair of the Board may authorize a withdrawal.
 Should the Forum withdraw its investment from the Fund, regardless of when such withdrawal occurs, the market value of the investment will be calculated as of the end of the previous month.
-The board approved a spending policy of 4.25% for the year ended June 30, 2015.
-No funds were appropriated for spending in 2014.
+The board approved a spending policy of 4.25% for the years ended June 30, 2016 and 2015. \$61,102 and \$37,026 were appropriated for spending in 2016 and 2015, respectively.